-CRAIG KELLER: On one hand, The Unspeakable Act inflects several tropes from a certain tradition of cinema and of literature: the afterschool haven (and the afterschool movie), the tight-knit precocious bohemian family (replete with absent figures), the future-vantage first-person narration, the coming-of-age story arc, the end of summer, The House as character.
+NOTEBOOK: On one hand, The Unspeakable Act inflects several tropes from a certain tradition of cinema and of literature: the afterschool haven (and the afterschool movie), the tight-knit precocious bohemian family (replete with absent figures), the future-vantage first-person narration, the coming-of-age story arc, the end of summer, The House as character.
 What was the starting point for conceiving the picture?

 DAN SALLITT: I honestly can't remember where the idea came from.
 I think there's some obscure psychological reason that I'm drawn to material where transgression is contemplated but not committed.
 Maybe that's one reason I feel an affinity to Rohmer.